This website does not ask its visitors for confidential information nor does it take payments.

 "Philosophical fiction: fictional literature that enjoys carefree-ly philosophising on anything it so wishes; on anything it so wishes without letting itself be bound by any philosophical system, logic or method."
 RMcS

 The anthology would be ideal for throwing some light on various philosophical concerns of the individual; encouraging group discussion and inviting scholarly exploration.

-Browse below or go direct to the Google Play Store where individual eBooks have been on sale since early January 2021.
+Browse below or go direct to the Google Play Store for individual eBooks.

 The Visions of The Shepherd